large-scale-gxe-methods/GEM/README.md

 ```

 <br />
-The --output-style flag can be used to determine which columns should be included in the output file.
+The --output-style flag can be used to specify which columns should be included in the output file.

 ##### minimum:
 The minimum option includes the variant information, Beta_Marginal, SE_Beta_Marginal, coefficient estimates for only the GxE terms, and depending on the --robust option, SE and covariance for only the GxE terms.